10 Rules For Driving On Ambassador Caffery

 Traffic on Ambassador Caffery would be a whole lot easier to navigate if people would just follow a few simple "rules" when driving that road.
 (Except during the holiday season: in that case, there is nothing that will help.
 N. O. T. H. I. N. G.)

 So, with that being said, if everyone would follow these few simple rules, life in the Hub City will be much easier!

+We won't have to deal with this much longer, but it still needs to be said.
 Look, I get it: Chick-fil-A sammiches are like crack rock cocaine.
 I understand.
 That juicy, perfectly-seasoned chicken breast, fried golden, nestled between slices of an innocent bun with the slight yellow-greenish stain of a lone pickle slice is really hard to resist.
-But the bottom line is this: if there’s not enough room for your ENTIRE vehicle to leave Ambassador Caffery, don’t turn in!
+But the bottom line is this: if there's not enough room for your ENTIRE vehicle to leave Ambassador Caffery, don't turn in!
 Go to the next driveway to turn, and then drive around the back side of the tire store to get into the C-F-A parking lot to get your weight on.
 They will still have sammiches by the time you get in line.
 (And pick up some of those nuggets with some Chic-Fil-A Sauce and bring them to me, please.)